forumone/behat-testing/tests/behat/README.md

  5. The PhpStorm Remote Debug Server window should look like this: https://www.evernote.com/l/AFNq1AfZQjRJ_aWUZt3dsx4jCcjUoB0ldM4B/image.png
  6. The PhpStorm Xdebug settings window should look like this: https://www.evernote.com/l/AFNgeZ8wetNEGLbbN1UEhnPmRShsDhXpP9oB/image.png

+## Optional PhantomJS Viewport Specifications
+ 1. Be aware that on line 53 in F1FundamentalContext.php there is a hardcoded value for the viewport size of the browser
+ 2. By default PhantomJS sets the viewport size to 480x800, however this causes Behat tests to fail when dom elements are not visible within that resolution size
+    a.
+Example: If a menu collapses with smaller resolution than that item will not be viewable when PhantomJS attempts to view it with the default resolution of  480x800.
+By setting the resolution to 900x1440 we will be able to see the menu
+ 3. Ideally in the future we will be able to set the resolution through the profile.
+This is hardcoded for now until a upstream or patch fix in the future
+ 4. By all means alter these hardcoded values as you see fit for your project

 ## Gotchas

  1. Various Behat Drivers have specific browser functionality.